kyaarlis/Restorans/README.md

 # Restorans
-In this project me and my classmate Impossible(Andrejs) make a restaurant menu app
+In this project me and my classmate Impossible(Andrejs Egils Celms) make a restaurant menu app where you can add info about a dish and create a restaurant menu

+## I vkarlis(Karlis Veckagans) was a backend developer and Impossible(Andrejs Egils Celms) did the frontmed part

 # To run project:
 First download the repository;